Pjj0417/swin-CRM/README.md

 1 = nofatigue
 ```

-Subject-independent evaluation can be conducted using the **Leave-One-Subject-Out (LOSO)** protocol.
+Subject-independent evaluation can be conducted using the **Leave-One-Subject-Out (LOSO)** protocol:

-For each experiment:

 ```text
 Training:    N - 1 subjects
 Evaluation:  1 unseen subject
 ```

-This protocol is used to evaluate the generalization capability of the learned representations across different train drivers.

 The main evaluation metrics include: